KDE/documentation-docs-kdenlive-org/README.md

 **Windows:** `.\make epub`

 The epub ebook is generated in `build/epub` (e.g. with `/path/to/kdenlive-docs/build/epub`).
 Open the ebook by double click `index.xhtml`.

+## Status of translation

+The status of the Kdenlive documentation you can see [here](https://l10n.kde.org/stats/gui/trunk-kf5/package/documentation-docs-kdenlive-org/).